Value and Vision Statements in Business Planning

 A vision statement is a precise set of words that announces to the world what your company hopes to make of itself.
 The vision statement defines your highest aspirations for your business.
 It explains why you’re doing what you’re doing, in terms of the greatest good you hope to achieve.

 So, what are the values that you hold for your company and your business?
 You can probably come up with a list off the top of your head.
-People tend to take values for granted — beliefs and principles that serve as a hidden foundation for what we choose to do and how we choose to get things accomplished.
+People tend to take values for granted — beliefs and principles that serve as a hidden foundation for what you choose to do and how you choose to get things accomplished.

-Use your responses to the hypothetical situations as a guide when you draft a statement of the values you think are most important to your business.
-The statement doesn’t have to be long and fancy.
+The vales statement doesn’t have to be long and fancy.
 In fact, a simple list, with values written as plainly and clearly as possible, is an ideal form for a values statement.

 Your mission statement describes who you are and what you hope to achieve.